anoma/juvix-docs/docs/reference/language/pragmas.md

   applied to.
 This pragma should be used sparingly.
 It is intended mainly for (standard) library developers.

+## Case value inlining

+- `inline: case`

+  This pragma specifies that a function should be inline whenever it is matched on.
+Using this pragma makes most sense with small functions that directly return a constructor application.

 ## Unrolling Recursion

 - `unroll: n`